Thank you, Clyde North!

 Design option development

-From Monday 6 March to Sunday 26 March 2023, we asked the community and local businesses about how they were using the intersection as well as their views on safety, traffic flow and what we should consider in our planning and design options.
-Feedback highlighted strong support for a Thompsons Road and Berwick-Cranbourne Road Intersection Upgrade and that the roundabout should be converted to traffic signals to improve safety and reduce travel times.
+In March 2023, we asked the community and local businesses about how they were using the intersection as well as their views on safety, traffic flow and what we should consider in our planning and design options.

 More than 1,800 community and business surveys were completed, and over 90 pieces of feedback were provided on our interactive map: